aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

 `const cart = useSelector((state) => state.cart)`

-Or you can define and export it in `cartSlice.js`:
+Or you can define and export it in `cartSlice.ts`:

 `const selectCart = (state) => state.cart`